celo-org/celo-monorepo/packages/docs/celo-codebase/protocol/identity/phone-number-privacy.md

 - Phone number attestation count and success rate

 ### Matchmaking
-It's important that we tighten down the quota as much as possible to hinder potential data harvesting.
-To this end, we consider mutual connections between users when evaluating query threshold consumption.
-If two Celo users both have each other in their respective address book, then we don't count this query against the user's quota since there's a mutual connection already established.
-By taking into account mutual connections, we can significantly lower the quota that an average user will need.
+To hinder potential data harvesting, the lookup quotas should be kept small.
+However, users may want to discover which of there large set of contacts are on the Celo network.
+To enable that scenario, the PGPNP service offers a 'matchmaking' feature.
+It takes into account mutual connections between users when evaluating query consumption.
+If two Celo users both have each other in their respective address book, then they are informed of the connection without their quota being reduced.

 ## Decentralized PGPNP
 ### Distributed Key Generation